dmitrypol/dmitrypol.github.io/_posts/2017-05-29-redis-shard.md

           # check if data is present in the new shard already
           new_value = new_redis.get(key)
           new_redis.set(key, value + new_value)
-          # remove data from old shard
+          # remove data from the old shard
           redis.del(key)
         end
       end